DrHenchman/uhc-pack/CONTRIBUTING.md

 Note, as of writing, this command currently assumes that you are using MacOS and the `trash` command line utility tool

+## Coding standard

+Where possible, coding standards will be enforced using linting.
+You can run the lints using:

+    bin/lint.sh

+JSON files should be formatted using 2 space indentation and matching the formatting that the `jq` command pretty-prints.

+Functions should include a documentation header at the top of the file to describe what it does as well as the requirements.

+The bare minimum header looks like this

+    #
+    # Adds an awesome tag to all players
+    #

+    tag @a add awesome

+If the function requires a context entity, you must document what that entity should be using the `Entity:` attribute in the header

+    #
+    # Remove the awesome tag to the specified player
+    #
+    # Entity: the player
+    #

+    tag @s remove awesome
+If the function requires it is executed relative to a particular position, you must document what that location should be using the `Location:` attribute

+    #
+    # Summon an armor_stand at the current location
+    #
+    # Location: Where to summon the armor stand
+    #

+    summon minecraft:armor_stand ~ ~ ~

+If the function is invoked from a function tag, document which function tag it is registered with using the `Tag:` attribute

+    #
+    # Setup the scoreboards
+    #
+    # Tag: #minecraft:load
+    #

 ## Continuous Integration

 A CI build is currently run for the `master` branch and all pull requests.
 This